 The GVSU Sustainable Agriculture Project is a collaboration between students, faculty, and staff to experience sustainable agriculture on the Allendale Campus.
-The project began with a group of students in 2008 and has expanded in the past few years to include a variety of different initiatives.
-We are passionate about sustainable food systems while learning about organic farming practices.
+The project began with a group of students in 2008 and has expanded over the years to include a variety of different initiatives.
+We are passionate about contributing to sustainable food systems while building upon our organic farming practices.

 A big thanks goes out to all of our Hoop House donors for helping us to extend our growing season without the use of fossil fuels!